Scott Sharp: Extreme Speed Motorsports

 It was announced on the American Le Mans Series website that Sharp would race in the 2010 series under his own team called Extreme Speed Motorsports.
 He ran with two Ferrari F430's in the GT class and was sponsored by the Patrón Spirits Company.
 Sharp raced in 2010 alongside the first announced driver, Patrón CEO Ed Brown.

 In 2011, the team switched to Ferrari 458 Italia GT2 cars.
-The team made steady progress which culminated in a 3rd-place finish at the Laguna Seca race.
+The team made steady progress which culminated in a third-place finish at the Laguna Seca race.

 The team continued to run in the ALMS in 2013.
-The #02 car picked up another podium finish at the 2012 American Le Mans Series at Long Beach, and the #01 won the 2012 Grand Prix of Mosport, the first win for the team since its move to the GT class.
+The No. 02 car picked up another podium finish at the 2012 American Le Mans Series at Long Beach, and the No. 01 won the 2012 Grand Prix of Mosport, the first win for the team since its move to the GT class.

 In 2016, Sharp won the Rolex 24 for the second time, this time with ESM.